Collaborative Target Search with a Visual Drone Swarm: An Adaptive Curriculum Embedded Multistage Reinforcement Learning Approach: Conclusion

 \section{Conclusion}

-This paper proposed a data-efficient reinforcement learning-based approach, Adaptive Curriculum Embedded Multi-Stage Learning (ACEMSL), to address the challenges of CTS with a visual drone swarm.
-Our approach improves over the standard curriculum learning via adopting the designed AEC and combining the multi-stage learning to achieve the 3D sparse reward space exploration and collaborative behaviors among a visual drone swarm.
-Without prior knowledge of the target, the drone swarm performs CTS with only local visual perception and egocentric observations.

-The training results show that our proposed approach outperforms the state-of-the-art direct reinforcement learning methods and the multi-stage learning-CM3 in terms of training time and success rate.
-We also demonstrated the generalization and Sim2Real capability of our trained models in the real-time flight experiments conducted in an unseen physical environment.
-The experiment results verified the effectiveness of a drone swarm for CTS based on the metrics of success rate and time to reach.
-To the best of our knowledge, this work is unprecedented in achieving and demonstrating the CTS with a visual drone swarm in real life.
+{This paper proposes a data-efficient RL-based approach called ACEMSL to address the challenges of collaborative target search (CTS) for a visual drone swarm in a cluttered 3D space of sparse reward.
+Our approach improves upon existing curriculum learning by introducing a novel AEC algorithm and integrating it into task-specific multistage learning.
+Without prior knowledge of the target, the drone swarm performs CTS using only local visual perception and egocentric observations.
+Simulation results show that ACEMSL outperforms SOTA direct RL methods and the multistage learning CM3 in policy optimality, training runtime, as well as search efficiency.
+Moreover, we also demonstrate the generalization and Sim2Real capabilities of our trained models with real-world flight tests in an unseen physical environment.
+The experiment results verify the effectiveness of a visual drone swarm performing CTS based on the metrics of SR and TTR.
+To the best of our knowledge, this work is the first to achieve and demonstrate CTS with a visual drone swarm in the real world.

-Our results motivate future work to evaluate and alleviate the effects of CTS performance caused by communication loss and cyber attacks on visual perception.
+The failure cases of our DRL framework motivate future works such as safe DRL with higher bandwidth to evaluate and improve the CTS performance under communication loss, image blur, and even cyber attacks on visual perception.}